nlohr1/BOM-List-with-JS-inserted-and-clickable-Pictures/README.md

-After loading the html-file into a browser, the js-script then adds a unique ID to each image, which later is used to identify the clicked one, "stealing" (=deleting) them it's given height, here the 20px to show this image in its original size.
+After loading the html-file into a browser, the js-script then adds a unique ID to each image, which later is used to identify the clicked one, "stealing" (=deleting) them it's given height, here the 20px to show this image in its original (greater) size.
 After a second click the given height (20px) is reinstalled.
 Hint: more detailed //commented descriptions at each end of line inside files.